Skip to main content

 ViteJS Spreadsheet Plugins

-ViteJS is a modern build tool for generating static sites.
-It has a robust JavaScript-powered plugin system1
+ViteJS is a build tool for generating static websites.
+It has a robust JavaScript-powered plugin system1.

 SheetJS is a JavaScript library for reading and writing data from spreadsheets.

 This demo uses ViteJS and SheetJS to pull data from a spreadsheet and display the content in an HTML table.
-We'll explore how to load SheetJS in a ViteJS plugin and compare a few different data loading strategies.
+We'll explore how to load SheetJS in a ViteJS plugin and evaluate data loading strategies.

 The "Complete Demo" section creates a complete website powered by a XLSX spreadsheet.